-UN envoy lays lays out strategy for financing climate battle
+UN envoy lays out strategy for financing climate battle

 “Over time, investors won’t just judge company transition plans, they too shall be judged,’’ Carney said.

+Later Monday, the U.K.’s Treasury chief, Rishi Sunak, said he would force British companies to reveal the impact they are having on the environment as the country moves to meet a net zero target by 2050.
+Companies will have until 2025 to get in line with the rules.

+He also announced plans for “green sovereign bonds,” in hopes to position the U.K. as the hub of green finance before COP-26.

-Finally, Carney called for the creation of new markets, particularly in carbon offsets, to facilitate investment in the projects needed to meet climate goals, the most cost-effective of which are in the developing world.
+Carney also called for the creation of new markets, particularly in carbon offsets, to facilitate investment in the projects needed to meet climate goals, the most cost-effective of which are in the developing world.

 Carbon offsets occur when a polluter pays someone else to reduce their emissions, then receives credit for those reductions.
 These credits can then be used to offset the polluter’s own emissions, reducing net releases into the atmosphere.